2026 FIFA World Cup qualification: Inter-confederation play-offs

-A play-off tournament involving six teams – one each from AFC, CAF, CONMEBOL, and OFC and two from CONCACAF – will be held to decide the last two FIFA World Cup berths.
-The bottom four teams in the FIFA World Rankings will be drawn into two single-elimination matches.
-The winners of those matches will advance to play the top two teams in two single-elimination matches, and the winners will qualify for the World Cup.
-The play-offs will be held in March 2026 in Guadalajara and Monterrey in Mexico.
+A play-off tournament involving six teams – one each from AFC, CAF, CONMEBOL, and OFC and two from CONCACAF – was held to decide two FIFA World Cup berths.
+The bottom four teams in the November 2025 FIFA World Rankings were drawn into two single-elimination matches.
+The winners of those matches advanced to play the top two teams in a further round of single-elimination matches, and the winners qualified for the World Cup.
+The play-offs were held in March 2026 in Guadalajara and Monterrey in Mexico.

 Top goalscorers

-Below are goalscorer lists for all confederations:
+Below are goalscorer lists for all confederations and the inter-confederation play-offs: